getkeops/keops/doc/python/installation.rst

   module purge
   module load singularity

+  # The Jean Zay compute nodes don't have access to the internet,
+  # which means that they cannot fetch data as required by e.g. the MNIST tutorial.
+  # A workaround is to run:
+  # from sklearn.datasets import fetch_openml
+  # fetch_openml("mnist_784", cache=True, as_frame=False)
+  # on the front-end node or on your laptop, copy
+  # ~/scikit_learn_data to $WORK/data/scikit_learn_data
+  # and then rely on the --bind option as detailed below:

   singularity exec \
-  -H ~/containers/singularity_homes/keops-full/:/home \
+  -H $WORK/containers/singularity_homes/keops-full/:/home \
   --bind ~/keops-doc.sh:/home/keops-doc.sh \
-  --bind ~/code:/home/code \
-  --bind ~/code/keops:/opt/keops \
+  --bind $WORK/code:/home/code \
-  --bind ~/.gitconfig:/home/.gitconfig \
+  --bind $WORK/code/keops:/opt/keops \
-  --bind ~/.ssh:/home/.ssh \
+  --bind $WORK/data/scikit_learn_data:/home/scikit_learn_data \
   --nv \
-  ~/scratch/containers/keops-full.sif \
+  $SINGULARITY_ALLOWED_DIR/keops-full.sif \
   /home/keops-doc.sh

 And ``keops-doc.sh`` is an executable file that contains: